 - Identify and meet the needs of alumni in their continuing relationship with Haverford College.

 - Promote the general welfare of Haverford College and a greater understanding for and commitment to the College and the alumni body.

-- Meet with faculty, students, and administrators to keep themselves informed about issues of importance to the College and its alumni.
+- Meet with faculty, students, and administrators to stay informed about issues of importance to the College and its alumni.

-- Assist Alumni Relations in identifying future alumni leaders and volunteers.
+- Assist Alumni and Parent Relations in identifying future alumni leaders and volunteers.